diogotcorreia/master-thesis/docs/content/ch05-results.typ

         lq.place(x, y + 0.2, pad(0.2em, [#x]), align: left)
       }),
   )
-] <fg:not-vuln-issue-reaasons>
+] <fg:not-vuln-issue-reasons>

-// TODO code examples for non-vulnerable reasons
+// TODO code examples for non-vulnerable reasons (?)

+To sum up, #TheTool managed to detect a few vulnerable projects, and a very small number of them show high chance of exploitation.
+However, there was also a large number of false positives, which slows down detection due to the manual labor required to filter them out.

 == Case Study: Vulnerable Library <results:case-study>